tobydriscoll/udmath351/notes/second_linear/oscillators.md

 & = R \cos(\omega_0 t+\theta),
 \end{align*}

 where the last line follows from Euler's identity.
-This is the {term}`amplitude–phase form`,
+This is the **amplitude–phase form**,

 :::{math}
 :label: second-undamped-ampphase